maarten-pennings/ElektroClub2023/cost/cost.md

 ### Zip-lock backs (item 8)

 Zip-lock bags, big enough for PCB, which is estimated at 100×60mm².
-Cost €4.72.

 ![zip-lock bags](cost2-ziplock-200.png)

+Cost for 200 bags €4.72.